 Together with her regular pianist partner Jonathan Ware, Schultz has devised This be her verse, a revelatory collection of songs exploring the often-overlooked musical worlds and inspirations of women composers from Germany, France, England and South Africa, from the height of the Romantic era to the present day.
-Exploring themes of love, nature, folklore and belief – all from a distinctively female perspective – This be her verse concludes with a brand new three-song cycle by Schultz’s compatriot Kathleen Tagg, which gives the recital its title.
+Exploring themes of love, nature, folklore and belief – all from a distinctively female perspective – This be her verse concludes with a brand new three-song cycle by Kathleen Tagg and Lila Palmer, which gives the recital its title.

 Jonathan Ware Piano

 This be her verse

 Clara Schumann Warum willst du andre fragen

 Emilie Mayer Wenn der Adendstern die Rosen

 Nadia Boulanger Cantique